-The 18th century saw an increase in scientific knowledge and practical research.
-Many findings found their way into everyday life, craft and commerce.
-New technics allowed, e.g., to create new colours.
-Find out here what Napoleon’s Campaign in Egypt, the Prussians and an apothecary had to do with the various blue pigments created in the long 18th century.
+The 18th century sees an increase in scientific knowledge and practical research.
+Many findings have a direct impact on everyday life, craft and commerce.
+New technics allows, e.g., to create new colours.
+Find out here what Napoleon’s Campaign in Egypt, the Prussians and an apothecary have to do with the various blue pigments created in the long 18th century.

 The dark blue pigment Prussian blue (also known as Berlin blue) was the first modern synthetic pigment, and the first stable and relatively lightfast blue pigment to be widely used.
 It replaced the expensive blue colour made from Lapis Lazuli.

 Being an apothecary, Höpfner strongly believed in professional ethics.
-He thus published his recipe for cerulean blue in a periodical he ran, so that everyone could give a try at making the pigment.
+He thus published his recipe for cerulean blue in a periodical he ran, so that everyone would be able to make the pigment.

-Find here the original recipe from 1789 to make cerulean blue :
+Original recipe from 1789 for making cerulean blue :

 Dissolve 3 lots (one lot is 1 1⁄32 of a pound) of roasted erythrite in aqua regia from one side.
 Dissolve 6 lots or more (depending how light or dark the colour should become) of pure English tin (lead-free) in aqua regia by the known method.
 Mix the two together – filter them before – and stir in a solution of pure potassium hydrogen tartrate, until saturated.
 Heat the mixture and recausticise it.
 When recausticised and dried, put it in a flat porcelain pot, such as a saucer, and place it under a muffle, after having spread the precipitate in the saucer.
 Add heat, and more heat, until a blue colour is achieved.
 Experiments conducted with erythrite from the mine „Guete Gottes“ in the area of Fuerstenberg always were successful.